Rail transport in China: High speed rolling stock

-International linkages
+Cross-border linkages

 China is a member of the International Union of Railways (UIC).
 The country's UIC code is 33.
 Chinese railways has adopted and begun to implement the GSM-R wireless rail communications standard.
 China is also a signatory to the Trans-Asian Railway Network Agreement, an initiative of the UN Economic and Social Commission for Asia and the Pacific to promote the integration of railway networks across Europe and Asia.

+Railway connectivity is a major focus of the Belt and Road Initiative.
+Use of BRI-related rail surged after the COVID-19 pandemic, which had congested air freight and sea shipping, and hampered port access.
+As of 2024, multiple BRI railway projects were branded as the China Railways Express, which linked approximately 60 Chinese cities to approximately 50 European cities.

 Current and past links

-International passenger train services are available to destinations in:
+Cross-border passenger train services are available to destinations in: